GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 This job will have a script that will create the attestation along with the signature of the payload required by Binary Authorization.

-Run the script with the Spinnaker Service Account.
+Run the script with the Spinnaker service account.
 For it to work this service account needs permission in the project hosting the binary authorization artifacts.
 This ensures that the only party with permissions to access create the attestation is Spinnaker.

 ### Creating the Binary Authorization Job Docker Container Image